jsommers/switchyard/examples/exercises/router/router2.rst

 5. Generate ICMP error messages when necessary, such as when an IP packet's TTL (time to live) value has been decremented to zero.

-The goal of the second router project is to accomplish items 2 and 3 above.
+The goal of this stage is accomplish items 2 and 3 above.

 Task 1: IP Forwarding Table Lookup
 ----------------------------------

-One of the key tasks to accomplish for this project is to do the fundamental thing that routers do: receive packets, match their destination addresses against a forwarding table, and forward them out the correct interface.
+One of the key tasks to accomplish for this project is to perform the fundamental thing that routers do: receive packets, match their destination addresses against a forwarding table, and forward them out the correct interface.

 You will need to implement some kind of forwarding table, with each entry containing the following: